zombyacoff/faceit-python/README.md

 Existing solutions did not offer the level of type safety, convenience, and abstraction needed for robust, maintainable code.
 The goal is to provide a solution approaching enterprise-level quality, while remaining accessible and useful for a wide range of users.

-## Examples

-See additional usage examples in the [`examples/`](examples/) directory.

 ## Project Status & Roadmap

+> [!WARNING]
-> **Note:**
+>
-> This library is in **early development**.
+> This library is currently in **early development**.
 > Many endpoints, models, and features are not yet implemented.
 > Webhooks, chat API, and some advanced features are not available yet.
 > Inline code documentation is minimal, and the Sphinx documentation site is not yet ready.
 > Expect breaking changes and incomplete coverage.
+>
 > **Contributions and feedback are highly welcome!**

-Planned improvements:
+### Planned Improvements

-- More endpoints and models
+- Support for more endpoints and models
-- Webhooks and chat API support
+- Webhooks and chat API integration
 - Complete documentation and usage guides

+## About

+This library is designed to provide a **high-level, pythonic interface** that abstracts away the complexities of the FACEIT API.
+With advanced pagination, strict typing, and pydantic models, you can focus on your logic, not on API details.

 ## Contributing

 Contributions, bug reports, and feature requests are welcome!
 Please open an issue or pull request on GitHub.
-If you want to help with models, documentation, or testing, see the [CONTRIBUTING.md](CONTRIBUTING.md) (coming soon).
+If you want to help with models, documentation, or testing, see the [CONTRIBUTING.md](CONTRIBUTING.md).

-## About

-This library is designed to provide a **high-level, pythonic interface** that abstracts away the complexities of the FACEIT API.
-With advanced pagination, strict typing, and pydantic models, you can focus on your logic, not on API details.

 ## License